nuuuwan/lk_parliament_docs/tests/data/en.md

             - “Revenue Accounting Officer” means an Accounting Officer who is vested with the responsibility of facilitating of the preparation of the annual revenue estimates of the revenue codes assigned by the annual budget estimates and who will ultimately accountable for variations between estimate and actual collections;
             - “special spending unit” means an entity, other than a Ministry, Department, District Secretariat or Provincial Council, that has been given a Head of Expenditure in the annual budget;
             - “State-Owned Enterprise” means  -
-        a. a public corporation within the meaning of the Constitution;
+            - ( a ) a public corporation within the meaning of the Constitution;
-        b. entities established and operated under the Companies Act, No.07 of 2007 in which the State has direct or indirect controlling interest by virtue of its shareholding; or
+            - ( b ) entities established and operated under the Companies Act, No.07 of 2007 in which the State has direct or indirect controlling interest by virtue of its shareholding; or
-        c.
-State-Owned Corporations, converted in terms of the Conversion of Public Corporations or Government Owned Business Undertakings into Public Companies Act, No.23 of 1987, or such other Acts in terms of which any business entity has been vested with the Government,
+            - ( c ) State-Owned Corporations, converted in terms of the Conversion of Public Corporations or Government Owned Business Undertakings into Public Companies Act, No.23 of 1987, or such other Acts in terms of which any business entity has been vested with the Government,
             - with the exception of the Central Bank of Sri Lanka ;
             - “Statutory Fund” means any fund other than the Consolidated Fund, created or established under any written law or an Act of Parliament for a specific purpose, to which public finances are allocated excluding approved termination funds which includes thrift, savings or building society or welfare fund to which contributions are made by employees or, any gratuity fund maintained for the purpose of payment of gratuities to employees on the termination of their services, under the relevant written law;
             - “tax expenditure” includes exemptions, allowances, credits, rate reliefs and tax deferrals pertaining to tax;